Beovoz: History

 The reconstruction of the Belgrade railway junction began in 1971, since 1977 the construction of a central section about 10 km long, with several tunnels on it, began.
-Since 1984, traffic began along the route Batajnica - Beograd Centar, and the official opening took place in 1992, when tunneling under the city center was completed and electric trains were launched in three directions: Batajnica in the west, Pancevo in the north and Reznik in the south of Belgrade.
+Since 1984, traffic began along the route Batajnica - Beograd Main Station, and the official opening took place in 1992, when tunneling under the city center was completed and electric trains were launched in three directions: Batajnica in the west, Pančevo in the north and Resnik in the south of Belgrade.
 The operational control center is located at the Belgrade Center station, also known as Prokop.
 The construction of this station, which should have received not only suburban, but also intercity and international passenger trains, has not yet been completed.

-On July 7, 1995, 2 underground stations were opened in the longest tunnel leading to the Panchevskiy Bridge.
+On July 7, 1995, 2 underground stations were opened in the longest tunnel leading to the Pančevo Bridge.

 The lines operate electric trains of the machine-building plant Rīgas Vagonbūves Rūpnīca ER31 and ER35, with three-door cars and 1435 mm gauge bogies.
 Since 2010, modern trains have been purchased to replace worn-out Riga trains.

-For a long time Beovoz intervals were significant, from half an hour on the main line Panchev bridge - Batajnica, to just a few trains per day on peripheral sections.
+For a long time Beovoz intervals were significant, from half an hour on the main line Pančevo bridge - Batajnica, to just a few trains per day on peripheral sections.
 The system was not popular with residents of the city, but was in demand by residents of the suburbs for trips to Belgrade.
 In 2007, Beovoz carried about 4.5 million passengers.

-In 2010, the section Panchev bridge - New Belgrade was reconstructed and included in the new system of urban electric trains, called the BG Voz.
+In 2010, the section Pančevo bridge - New Belgrade was reconstructed and included in the new system of urban electric trains, called the BG Voz.
 An important difference of the new system is the tact timetable for the movement of electric trains: at rush hour, the intervals are exactly 15 minutes, the rest of the time - half an hour.
 In 2011, the tracks were reconstructed to Batajnica station and this section was also included in the new system.